Audiologist

 I am a performing musician with tinnitus.
 I hvaesome hearing loss but was told I do not need hearing aids, HOw can I record and perform without hurting my hearing!
 Wearing ear plugs means I can only hear myself singing in my ears this drives me nuts!

-Asked by Feef about 8 years ago
+Asked by Feef over 8 years ago

 One could purchase in-ear monitors.
 They can be balanced to allow for better sound recognition without the impact of loud sound.
 As for tinnitus and hearing loss...if you have hearing loss, no matter how big or small, my belief is that hearing aids work.
 It will reduce the growing disconnect between the ear and the brain, allowing for more sound presentation and less chance of growing tinnitus.